leptos-rs/leptos/examples/router/README.md

 # Leptos Router Example

-This example demonstrates how Leptos' router for client side routing.
+This example demonstrates how Leptos’s router for client side routing.

 ## Build and Run it

 ```bash
 trunk serve --open
 ```

+> If you don't have `trunk` installed, [click here for install instructions.](https://trunkrs.dev/)